-With the equalization-delay-agnostic protection switch mechanism in the Type B protection switch, the ONUs can continue to use their old EqDs.
+With the equalization-delay-agnostic protection switch mechanism in the type B protection switch, the ONUs can continue to use their old EqDs.
 The ONU transmissions will still be aligned for the most part (a small variance may occur), but there will be a significant common-mode delay shift.
-This is equivalent to the protection PON having a different "zero distance equalization delay" (Teqd) value.
-If the protecting OLT can adapt to this new Teqd value, it can resume ONU communications without reconfiguration.
-As result, the ONU can save time for the original re-ranging process when the protection switch occurs, and maintain service availability.
+This is equivalent to the protection PON having a different zero distance EqD (T{EqD}) value.
+If the protecting OLT can adapt to this new T{EqD} value, it can resume ONU communications without reconfiguration.
+As result, the ONU can save time for the original re-ranging process when the protection switch occurs and maintain service availability.

-For the re-using EqD values method, all the activities which are executed between the OLT and ONUs are strictly following the rules defined in the current GPON and XG-PON1 Recommendations
+For the re-using EqD values method, all activities that are executed between the OLT and ONUs strictly follow the rules defined in the current G-PON and XG-PON Recommendations.